Kirby Reed: Fate

 In an October 2011 interview, Wes Craven discussed Kirby's uncertain fate following the film's release in April.
 He revealed actress Hayden Panettiere had a no-kill clause in her contract, and further stated that she did not die on-screen, as she "kept moving on the ground", but also expressed uncertainty on the development of a fifth film.
 On January 14, 2012, a fan tweeted to Craven.
 He asked if Kirby died and Craven tweet-replied, "I don't think so.
 She was still moving when we cut away from her..."
-Craven passed away in August 2015, and the fate of the franchise went into limbo following the dissolution of The Weinstein Company.
+Craven died in August 2015, and the fate of the franchise went into limbo following the dissolution of The Weinstein Company.
 The franchise rights were bought by Spyglass Media Group in November 2019.

 In November 2019, Spyglass Media Group acquired the rights to make a new Scream film, then-unknown to be a direct Scream 4 sequel.
 In March 2020, it was announced that Matt Bettinelli-Olpin and Tyler Gillett would direct the fifth installment, with Kevin Williamson serving as an executive producer, and that the film had already entered official development.

 Co-director, Matt Bettinelli-Olpin spoke about answering Kirby's fate, stating, "Honestly, the only reason she wasn't in it is because we were so far down the road that it would have been an injustice to Kirby to sort of shoehorn her in," he said.
-“But we did know that we wanted to somehow answer that at some point."
+"But we did know that we wanted to somehow answer that at some point."
 Co-director Tyler Gillett elaborated, "The perfect moment came when the crew was doing post production.
 They were looking at the YouTube page where she would ultimately make her appearance."